 To comprehend the necessity of disinvestment, we have to demarcate the basic yet main goals of the plan.
-These goals/objectives mainly involve reducing certain debt, increasing the proficiency of a particular underperforming sector.
+These goals/objectives mainly involve reducing certain debt and increasing the proficiency of a particular underperforming sector.
 It may also include:-

 - Diminishing the financial loss on the exchequer.

 - Increasing competition and maintaining quality assessment of commodities.

 As per the government, disinvestment measures are appropriate in the current situation.
 Before establishing the policy that ushered in a new chapter in our country’s economy, the Indian economy was impacted by bankruptcy.
 With the introduction of the policy of LPG in 1991, the main aim of the preceding governments has also been to reduce the financial burden accumulated due to poor policy implementation, and improper and unarticulated procedures.

 All disinvestment-related activity for the public authority is handled by a separate entity within the Ministry of Finance.
 Since the latter half of the 1990s, progressive administrations have made disinvestment an almost automatic element of their budgetary strategies.
 That set an objective every year to raise assets from stake deals in public sector endeavors.